 The gold-standard test to confirm EPI is with a TLI (Trypsin-Like Immunoreactivity) blood test.
-If your dog is newly diagnosed with EPI, once the dog appears to be stabling out (after starting treatment with enzymes and dog is consistently delivering normal poos) Not necessary, but if possible, talk to your vet about re-testing with another TLI test to eliminate any rare false-positive reads and confirm EPI.
+If your dog is a newly diagnosed puppy with EPI, although not necessary, but if possible, talk to your vet about re-testing in a few months with another TLI test to eliminate any rare false-positive reads and confirm EPI.
 The only reason why this is mentioned here is because although almost all dogs that test positive for EPI do indeed have EPI- - there have been extremely rare cases of a false read.
 Out of over 1,000 dogs...I know of only two that this happened with.

 The following is from Texas A&M University (TAMU) GI Laboratory explaining the TLI test: Serum Trypsin-Like Immunoreactivity (TLI)